NGA Creative Choice Awards Categories

 What new and exciting products are you merchandising in your store?
-Tell us how you’re engaging shoppers through creative merchandising set-ups, virtual demonstrations, recipes, partnerships and more to introduce local, specialty or emerging products to your customers.
+Tell us how you’re engaging shoppers through creative merchandising set-ups, demonstrations, recipes, partnerships and more to introduce local, specialty or emerging products to your customers.
 Did you work with new suppliers or collaborate with other vendors to satisfy emerging demands from your customers?

 Tell us about innovative merchandising happening in your fresh departments, especially when faced with hurdles brought on by shifting dynamics.
 These submissions should highlight promotions of a product or product line in produce, meat, dairy, deli, bakery or floral.
 Be sure to provide visuals and any notable sales outcomes.